-We now explore time-dependence of injection -- consider a strongly peaked injection history around z $\sim 2-3$ as expected for peak star formation or z $\sim 1-2$ for peak massive black hole accretion, which then falls off with time as $\sim t^{- \xi}$, where $\xi$ is some power-law fit the to falling (but bursty) low-redshift injection history.
+We now explore how time-dependence of injection affects this solution.
+First, consider a strongly peaked injection history around z $\sim 2-3$ as expected for peak star formation or z $\sim 1-2$ for peak massive black hole accretion.
+This injection then falls off with absolute time as $\sim t^{- \xi}$, where $\xi$ is a power-law fit to the falling (but bursty) low-redshift injection history.